Railway signal: Aspects and indications

 Signals have aspects and indications.
 The aspect is the visual appearance of the signal; the indication is the meaning.
 In American practice the indications have conventional names, so that for instance "Medium Approach" means "Proceed at not exceeding medium speed; be prepared to stop at next signal".
 Different railroads historically assigned different meanings to the same aspect, so it is common as a result of mergers to find that different divisions of a modern railroad may have different rules governing the interpretation of signal aspects.
 For example, stop aspect refers to any signal aspect that does not allow the driver to pass the signal.

-Unlike a typical traffic light, where both the position and colour of the light when lit convey the same indication, in a signal head with multiple lamps, both the colour and position of lit lamps are necessary to interpret the aspect of the signal.

 Signals control motion past the point at which the signal stands and into the next section of track.
 They may also convey information about the state of the next signal to be encountered.
 Signals are sometimes said to "protect" the points or switches, section of track, etc. that they are ahead of.
 The term "ahead of" can be confusing, so official UK practice is to use the terms in rear of and in advance of.
 When a train is waiting at a signal it is "in rear of" that signal and the danger being protected by the signal is "in advance of" the train and signal.